JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 ![image](https://user-images.githubusercontent.com/77330289/146927731-2da425af-3247-4191-9c7c-57ce4f7049ae.png)

+The bankmarketing_train.csv file contains fields pertaining to information gathered during a marketing outreach on whether a client will make a deposit to a bank

 2).
 The second important step to be able to create an Automated ML Experiment is to configure a compute cluster.
 A standard_DS12_V2 compute cluster with a minimum of one node and a maximum of 6 nodes was created.

 3).
 Now that a dataset has been registered and a compute cluster has been created, an Automated ML run can be created.
 Thereafter, a automated ML experiment was created.
 The following configuration was used for the Automated ML Experiment: